 Unfortunately for business owners, falsification of timesheets is a common problem.

-In fact, a reported 19 percent of employees; one out of five workers, participate in timesheet fraud by clocking coworkers in or out –and 43 percent of hourly workers admit to exaggerating their work hours during shifts.
+In fact, a reported 19 percent of employees; one out of five workers, participate in timesheet fraud by helping coworkers clock in or out to the work schedule –and 43 percent of hourly workers admit to exaggerating their work hours during shifts.

 While it may not be as direct as, say, giving themselves an advance without your permission or knowledge, and it won’t lead to criminal charges except in the most severe situations, falsifying timesheets still counts as theft –and should be taken just as seriously.